Cmdpro/Data-Essence/modchanges.md

 - Changed the item output displays
 - Made Fabricator crafting take time (Auto-Fabricator tweaked to follow the Fabricator crafting times)
 - Made the Fabricator unable to store any essence except industrial
+- Did some tweaks to the code that shouldn't affect gameplay

 ### Fixes
 - Fixed an issue where the Auto-Fabricator would void remainders